 As for text messages, this setting can be ON or OFF.
 ON meaning the phone cannot send text messages but it can still receive text messages from any number.
 OFF meaning the phone can send and receive text messages to/from any number.

 Location is also a control that’s built into the Alcatel Cinch.
 With location OFF, the phone can’t be located remotely.
 When location is ON, the phone can be located using triangulation which is only used by authorities.
+Please note that location is for emergency service tracking only (police department, first responders, etc).
+The location/GPS built in the Alcatel Cinch cannot be used for parents to track the location of their child.

 With these parental controls, the settings are password protected.
 This assures the child cannot accidentally edit the restrictions that the parent has put in place.
 You can find more information regarding the Alcatel Cinch’s parental controls here.
 In addition to the built-in parental controls on the Alcatel Cinch, Twigby also provides parents easy access to simple plan usage tracking tools and custom service filters.
 You can turn calling, text, and data on/off from the Twigby app or from our website.